-The new coronavirus is a rapidly spreading disease for which we have three FDA-approved vaccinations to slow down and prevent the spread.
-If you’re not fully vaccinated, one of the best ways to slow or stop the pandemic is to separate people.
+Having four FDA-approved vaccinations jas helped to slow down the spread of COVID-19 and some parts of everyday life have become more normalized.
+If you’re not fully vaccinated, one of the best ways to slow or stop the pandemic is to continue to limit contact with people who are sick.
 Social distancing, quarantine, and isolation all are types of separation.

 Social distancing is when everyone, including those who don’t have symptoms, keeps 6 feet away from each other to lower the chances of spreading the virus.
 Isolation is when someone who is sick or who suspects they may have coronavirus segregates themselves while they recover.

 Quarantine is a way to separate and to restrict movements of someone who may have been exposed to the virus to check if they become sick.

 Who Should Quarantine?

 During an outbreak of a highly contagious disease, public health recommendations can change from day to day.
 If you come in close contact with someone who tests positive for COVID-19, here’s what the CDC guidelines state:

 - Takes care of you or is cared for by you

 - If you have been boosted or completed the primary series of Pfizer or Moderna vaccine within the last 6 months or completed the primary series of J&J vaccine within the last 2 months then wear a mask around others for 10 days.

 Test on day 5, if possible.
 If you develop symptoms get a test and stay home

 - If you completed the primary series of Pfizer or Moderna vaccine over 6 months ago and are not boosted